 Option 2.
 Gain some clinical experience elsewhere to gain recency of practice

 If working under supervision in Australia is not really an option for you then your next option is to regain clinical experience by working in another country.
-The Medical Board indicates that it considers clinical practice in overseas country as meeting the standard of recency of practice.
+The Medical Board indicates that it considers clinical practice in overseas countries as meeting the standard of recency of practice.

 This is generally an option for most IMGs and something I tend to recommend if they have been more than 2 years away from clinical medicine.

-I will generally advise that you try to work for 3 months back in your own country, or another country where you have registration, as this will then help you to both meet the Medical Board’s recency of practice standard as well as provide some reassurance to employers.
+I will generally advise that you try to work for 3 months back in your own country, or another country where you have a registration, as this will then help you to both meet the Medical Board’s recency of practice standard as well as provide some reassurance to employers.

 Are courses and observerships useful for recency of medical practice?

 In a couple of words not really.
 Neither really helps that much.

 Certainly, from a Medical Board perspective, observerships do not count as clinical practice towards the recency of practice requirement.
 Courses may be of assistance if you are required to undertake CPD relevant to your scope of practice.